dfinity/wg-identity-authentication/topics/icrc_25_signer_interaction_standard.md

 ## Transport Requirements

-This standard is agnostic to the transport mechanism / channel used to send the messages, as long as it provides authenticity and integrity.
-Confidentiality is not required.
+This standard is agnostic to the transport channel used to send the messages, as long as it provides authenticity and integrity: this means that the communicating parties know the other participant and can be sure that the messages they receive are sent by the party they expect and that the messages have not been tampered with.

+The transport channel is not required to provide confidentiality.

+## Sessions

+ICRC-25 uses sessions to determine the lifetime of granted permissions.
+Permission scopes (see [`permission` message](#permission)) are granted for the duration of a single session only.

+A session is established when the first permission request is granted.
+A session can be revoked by the relying party at any time by sending a [`revoke_permission` message](#revokepermission) to the signer.
+The signer can also terminate the session at any time and should offer the user a method to do so.

+A session must be terminated automatically after a certain period of inactivity.
+The session might be extended automatically if the interaction between the relying party and the signer is still _actively_ ongoing when the default session timeout is reached.
+There must be a maximum session duration (regardless of activity).

 ## Messages

 ### `permission`

-The purpose of the `permission` messages is to establish a connection between a relying party and a signer, grant the relying party access to public parts of the user's identity and define the scope of actions the relying part is allowed to perform.
+The purpose of the `permission` messages is to grant the relying party access to public parts of the user's identity and define the scope of actions the relying part is allowed to perform.

 #### Types